-You need to decide how you are going to encode your broadcast.
+First, decide how to encode your broadcast.
 Encoding is the type of compression used (JPEG, MPEG4, etc.).
 Wirecast comes configured with many common encoding options.

-(See The Encoder Presets Window for details.).
+See The Encoder Presets Window for details.

-A destination for the broadcast must be selected.
-You can send it to a server for broadcast or save it to disk.
+You must select a destination for the broadcast.
+You can send the broadcast to a server or save it to disk.